Jung Eun-chae: Career

 She made a big comeback to the TV drama in 2018 with two series released on the same year, SBS hit legal crime Return and OCN's The Guest, a drama that combines the elements of exorcism, shamanism, and procedural.

 She was later cast as one of the main characters in the 2020 SBS TV series The King: Eternal Monarch.
 She gained recognition and was declared the best character according to a poll released by Cleo Singapore.

 In August 2022, Jung renewed her contract with KeyEast.
 In 2023, Jung left KeyEast and established a one-man agency, Project Hosoo, with her long-time manager.

 Jung was cast as prosecutor in the 2024 ENA's legal crime Your Honor, her first television series after four years.
 In the same year, she was cast as Moon Ok-gyeong in the television series Jeongnyeon: The Star Is Born, replacing Kim Hieora.

+In 2026, Jung starred in ENA's mystery legal thriller television series Honour alongside Lee Na-young and Lee Chung-ah.
+It is based on the Swedish television series Heder which evolves around a 20-year-old secret that the three lawyer friends buried, which resurfaces and throws their lives into chaos.

+Personal life

+In March 2024, it was confirmed that Jung Eun-chae is in a relationship with artist and product designer Kim Chung-jae.
+Both born in 1986, the couple has been reported to be in a relationship since 2023.